ACED-IDP/gen3-helm/helm/revproxy/ssl/README.md

-# Enabling internal HTTPS for revproxy
+# Enabling internal HTTPS connections with revproxy

 ## 1) Copy SSL certs

-For this example we are using the `service.crt` and `service.key` files to the `ssl` directory in the `revproxy` helm chart --
+For this example we are using the `service.crt` and `service.key` files for https://aced-training.compbio.ohsu.edu and copying them to the `ssl` directory in the `revproxy` helm chart --

 ```sh
 cp service.* helm/revproxy/ssl